vuejs/pinia/packages/docs/cookbook/vscode-snippets.md

-# VSCode Snippets
+# VS Code Snippets

-These are some snippets that I use in VSCode to make my life easier.
+These are some snippets that I use in VS Code to make my life easier.

 Manage user snippets with <kbd>⇧</kbd> <kbd>⌘</kbd> <kbd>P</kbd> / <kbd>⇧</kbd> <kbd>⌃</kbd> <kbd>P</kbd> and then `Snippets: Configure User Snippets`.